Academic Degrees

 Dr. Shudipto Konika Dishari joined as an assistant professor in the Department of Chemical and Biomolecular Engineering at UNL (2016- ).
 Dishari has been a post-doctoral researcher in chemical engineering (PI: Andrew Zydney) and materials science and engineering (PI: Michael Hickner) at the Pennsylvania State University.
 She graduated from the National University of Singapore with a Ph.D. in Chemical and Biomolecular Engineering.

 Dishari's research focuses on designing synthetic and bioderived ion-conducting and light-harvesting polymers.
 Dishari explores the fascinating nanoscale phenomena within polymeric thin films and membranes.
 Her work targets to impact energy conversion and storage devices, chemobiosensing, and biotechnology applications.
-For pursuing research on innovative polymer design and understanding of material interfaces, Dishari received prestigious awards, like, DOE Early CAREER Award (2019), NSF CAREER Award (2018), 3M Non-Tenured Faculty Award (2021), NUTech Venture Emerging Innovator of the Year Award (2020), and Baxter Young Investigator Award (2014).
+For pursuing research on innovative polymer design and understanding of material interfaces, Dishari received prestigious awards, like, DOE Early CAREER Award (2019), NSF CAREER Award (2018), ACS-PMSE Young Investigator Award (2023), 3M Non-Tenured Faculty Award (2021), NUTech Venture Emerging Innovator of the Year Award (2020), and Baxter Young Investigator Award (2014).
 In recognition of her research accomplishments, extraordinary teaching abilities, and academic promise, Dishari received UNL's Edgerton Innovation Award (2020), Harold and Esther Edgerton Junior Faculty Award (2019) and Henry Y. Kleinkauf Family Distinguished New Faculty Teaching Award (2020).

-Dishari is an active organizer of symposiums and sessions in national meetings through platforms, like, American Chemical Society (ACS), American Institute of Chemical Engineers (AIChE), American Physical Society (APS), and North American Membrane Society (NAMS).
-Dishari is members of UNL's "Complete Engineering" initiative and "Diversity and Inclusion" Taskforce.
-Dishari is also a member of Nebraska Center for Materials and Nanoscience (NCMN)'s and UNL College of Engineering's "Education and Outreach Committees," and greatly involved in educating K-12 students, including women, minorities, and first-generation college students.
+Dishari serves in the Advisory Committee of Nebraska Center for Materials and Nanoscience (NCMN).
+She has served in UNL's "Complete Engineering" initiative and "Diversity and Inclusion" Taskforce.
+Dishari is also members of NCMN's and UNL College of Engineering's "Education and Outreach Committees," and greatly involved in educating K-12 students, including women, minorities, and first-generation college students.

 Honors and Awards

-ACS PMSE Early Investigator Award (2023)
+ACS-PMSE Early Investigator Award (2023)

 WEPAN Accelerator Program Core Concept Award (2022)